Myth: You Can Become Addicted to Botox

 When used early in the aging process, Botox not only treats wrinkles—it also prevents new wrinkles from forming.

 An ounce of prevention will keep you looking young.
 When used early in the aging process, Botox not only treats wrinkles—it also prevents new wrinkles from forming.
 Botox is most effective on wrinkles that haven’t quite set in.
 It also reduces the onset of wrinkles before they become moderate or severe.
 By combining a Botox regimen with good skin care, sunscreen, and a healthy lifestyle, you can prevent most wrinkles from getting worse and prevent new ones from forming.

 Botox Today at LaserAway

 The word on the street is true: LaserAway does give the best Botox treatments.
 That’s because LaserAway hires only the most highly trained staff experienced and certified in administering laser and other dermatological procedures.
 What’s more, LaserAway uses only innovative techniques and cutting-edge laser technology.
 LaserAway aims to make your medical spa experience comfortable, enjoyable and satisfying.
 Want to learn more about Botox?
-Then schedule a free, no obligation consultation today by emailing LaserAway.net or calling the staff at LaserAway at (888) 965-2737.
+Then schedule a free, no-obligation consultation today by emailing LaserAway.com or calling the staff at LaserAway at (888) 965-2737.
 LaserAway looks forward to helping you turn back the clock with Botox.